john314thegeekygenius/LINK-Keen/README.md

 # Mutli-link
 To play multiplayer, you need a link cable.
 Player 1 (aka the gameboy connected to the purple connecter) MUST start the match.
-You can set the number of players in the Game Settings menu, but it will automatically be set to the detected number of GBAs connected.
+You can set the number of players in the Game Settings menu, but it will automatically be set to the detected number of GBAs connected*.

+* This might not work correctly in Multiboot mode.
+Go into the Game Settings menu to set the number of players.

+If you see an error message such as:
+Link Error
+Press the A button twice to ignore it.

 # Multi-boot
-I'd like to get this working, but I can't find any documentation on it.
-If you found this and you know how to send ROMs to GBAs, please get in touch with me.

-john314thegeekygenius@gmail.com
+Special thanks to Xilefian on the GBADev Discord for helping me out with multiboot.
+Checkout the code I ripped from them: https://github.com/felixjones/agbabi/tree/multiboot

+To send the ROM over, select the Send Game option on the Main Menu.
+Wait for the transfer to complete.
+If it fails, restart the other gameboy, and try again.
+Once the transfer is done, select Reconnect on both gameboys (Select the menu on Player 1's GBA first).

+To save space, all characters have been replaced with a palette swaped version of keen.